 All individuals are encouraged to report Prohibited Conduct to the Title IX Coordinator, and all University employees (except confidential resources) are required to report Prohibited Conduct to the Title IX Coordinator.
-Such reports may be made in person at the Office for Civil Rights, Old Main Office #45, via email at metterts@findlay.edu, or by telephone at (419) 434-4739.
+Such reports may be made in person at the Office of Equity & Title IX, Old Main Office #45, via email at metterts@findlay.edu, or by telephone at (419) 434-4038.
 More information about reporting to the Title IX Coordinator can be found below.